Frequently Asked Questions About Troubled Youth

 Learn more about Who We Treat.

 The unique therapeutic structure of Shepherd’s Hill Academy consistently provides a safe, loving environment for change and healing.
-The Shepherd’s Hill Academy Team provides 24/7 care while maintaining a 5 to 1 student-to-staff ratio.
+The Shepherd’s Hill Academy Team provides 24/7 care while maintaining a 5:1 student-to-staff ratio.
 Each team member models the love of Christ, provides adequate teachable moments in life’s lessons, implements accountability measures to enhance character development, and ensures your child succeeds in meeting his or her therapeutic goals.
 Shepherd’s Hill Academy accomplishes this through ongoing individual and group counseling, as well as it’s many therapeutic programs.
+Also, a “Home Covenant” is created with each student and their family to implement healthy boundaries, house rules, behavior expectations, etc. that the family agrees on upon their dismissal of the program.

 Shepherd’s Hill Academy is comprised of a passionate and highly qualified Administrative Team, a certified Therapeutic Team, a dedicated Boys and Girls Residential Team, and a first-class Education Team.
 When necessary, Shepherd’s Hill Academy works with outside professionals such as doctors, physical therapists, psychiatrists, social workers, tutors, and lay members to help meet your teen’s individual needs.